ncaanext/NCAA06Next/Game-Patches/NEXT-Dynasty-Mod-v3/readme.txt

 This method creates a modified NCAA 06 Football ISO file for using this specific Dynasty Mod.

+v1.1 Update
+Fixed Schedule to have more end of the year matchups correct, as best as possible.

 To start, you will need to download an Disc Burning tool.
 I prefer this free software called ImgBurn.